 Captain AB de Villiers said it was important that the Proteas learned to finish opponents off.

 “We have the players to do it.
 During the game against Pakistan we had them 70 for seven but we did not have that killer instinct.
-It is an area where we need to get better at,”
+It is an area where we need to get better at,” he said.

 “As a captain I would like to get better at knowing exactly who to turn to and when.
 There are so many different situations you're confronted with in a cricket game and it's important to pick on the right guys at the right time.
 Eleven guys, all different players, different people who deliver under different circumstances.
 For me to get that right is really important moving forward.”